Hyperbaric Oxygen Therapy: Treatment of Disabilities

 Treatment with Hyperbaric Oxygen Therapy

 Treatment with HBOT can be performed in either single-person chambers, or ones that can hold multiple people.
 Single-person chambers are referred to as, 'monoplace,' and are comprised of a clear plastic tube around seven feet in length.
 A person lies down on a padded table that is slid into the tube.
-The person is asked to relax and breath as they usually would while the tube is then slowly pressurized with pure oxygen.
+The person is asked to relax and breath as they usually would, while the tube is then slowly pressurized with pure oxygen.

 The pressure in the HBOT chamber commonly rises to two and a half times the average atmospheric pressure.
-People within the chamber can experience popping in their ears and mild discomfort, but it usually disappears once the pressure is lowered slightly.
+People within the chamber can experience popping in their ears and mild discomfort, but it typically disappears once the pressure is lowered slightly.
 Once the HBOT session has ended, a process that may take anywhere from a half hour to two hours, the chamber is slowly depressurized.

 After experiencing an HBOT session, people many times feel tired and somewhat lightheaded.
-The majority of health insurance policies do cover HBOT sessions that are medically-approved.
+The majority of health insurance policies do cover HBOT sessions that are medically approved.
 Monoplace chambers are less expensive to operate than chambers for several people; they are also fairly portable.
-Both Medicaid and Medicare have started covering medically-approved HBOT sessions.
+Both Medicaid and Medicare have started covering medically approved HBOT sessions.

-Evidence in Support of Hyperbaric Oxygen Therapy
+Evidence Supporting Hyperbaric Oxygen Therapy

 Strong scientific evidence suggests that HBOT is an effective form of treatment for arterial gas embolism, decompression sickness, and carbon monoxide poisoning.
-Additional evidence suggests it can assist with radiation-induced soft-tissue injuries, carbon monoxide poisonings that are less severe, crushing injuries, anemia caused by severe blood loss, osteomyelitis, and wounds that are healing poorly.
+Additional evidence proposes it can assist with radiation-induced soft-tissue injuries, carbon monoxide poisonings that are less severe, crushing injuries, anemia caused by severe blood loss, osteomyelitis, and wounds that are healing poorly.
 Evidence surrounding HBOT's ability to help with treating fast-spreading infections of the skin and underlying tissues, as well as burns, remains an area of conflicting opinions.